Taunton: Sport

 Taunton Town Football Club (FC) plays at Wordsworth Drive.
 An earlier Taunton Town FC played at Priory Park in the 1930s, however the current team was formed in 1947 by local businessmen as Taunton FC, changing to the current name in 1968, and played its first friendly fixture in 1948.
 For most of its history, Taunton belonged to the Western League.
 It spent a six-season spell in the Southern League from 1977, and after a further period in the Western League, returned to the Southern League in 2002, after winning the FA Vase in 2001.
-The club won the Division One South and West league title in 2017/18 and narrowly missed out on further promotion in 2018/19.
-The club went on to become the 2021/22 champions of the Southern League Premier Division South, securing promotion to the National League South for the first time in the club's history on 23 April 2022.
+The club won the Division One South and West league title in 2017–18 and narrowly missed out on further promotion in 2018–19.
+The club went on to become the 2021–22 champions of the Southern League Premier Division South, securing promotion to the National League South for the first time in the club's history on 23 April 2022.

 Somerset Vikings is a rugby league club formed in 2003 as part of the Rugby Football League's plans to develop the game beyond its traditional north-of-England areas.
 Initially the side was made up of a mixture of Royal Marines based in Taunton and Exeter with local rugby union players keen to try the 13-man code.
 It plays at Hyde Park, also home to Taunton RFC.

-The Taunton Tigers is a semi-professional basketball team competing in the English Basketball League Men's Division 1.
-The team plays its home games at Wellsprings Leisure Centre, which seats 500.
+The Huish Tigers (formerly Taunton Tigers) is a semi-professional men's basketball team competing in the Somerset Basketball League.
+The team plays its home games at Richard Huish College.
+They also have a basketball academy with youth teams as well as a women's team.

 Taunton Racecourse is close to the Blackdown Hills, about 2 mi from the centre of Taunton.
-Although racing had been held in the area before, the first race at thi site was held on 21 September 1927.
+Although racing had been held in the area before, the first race at this site was held on 21 September 1927.
 The Orchard Stand and Paddock Stand provide catering facilities and are used for meetings and conferences on days when racing is not taking place.
 Greyhound racing was held at the Priory Park Sports Ground and County Cricket ground in the past.